APPROVALS & APPLICATION PROCESS

 Proposed changes to a street, landscape or below- and above-grade infrastructure require a Street and Landscape Approval from CP.
 Such changes include new utility infrastructure, landscape alterations, road and pathway improvement, and outdoor public art.
 The Street and Landscape Approval process ensures that any proposed changes comply with the UBC Okanagan Campus Plan and UBC Okanagan Design Guidelines.

 All proposed permanent exterior and wayfinding signs require Sign Approval from Campus Planning.
 The review process is to ensure that campus signage complies with UBC Wayfinding: Exterior Signage Standards and Guidelines and UBC Okanagan Design Guidelines, to achieve continuity in UBC’s signage system and consistency with UBC’s visual identity.
 Signage at the Okanagan Campus must also comply with the City of Kelowna Sign Bylaw (and secure a Sign Permit) where applicable.

-Note, the installation of temporary notices such as posters, window decals, bulletins, banners and temporary displays do not require a Sign Approval from CP.
-However, they must comply with Board of Governors’ Policy No. UP8, where applicable, in addition to guidelines administered by CP that regulate their location and installation.
-Click here for more information on campus street banners, click here for University Relations.
+Note, the installation of temporary notices such as posters, window decals, bulletins, and banners do not require a Sign Approval from Campus Planning.
+However, they must comply with the UBC Board of Governors’ Policy No. UP8, where applicable.
+For more information on temporary notices (i.e. posters), click here for Facilities Management.
+For more information on campus street banners, click here for University Relations.

 Filming and Photography Approval

 All commercial and student filming and photography proposed for the UBC campuses is coordinated and approved by Community Development, who work with Campus Planning (CP) and other administrative groups on the UBC Okanagan campus to ensure that there is no disruption or cost to the University resulting from these activities.